s185114/DG_Obsidian_Functions/README.md

     - Simplyfy the view by splitting all names on '-'.
     - F.x.
 "Task1" & "Task1 - meeting" would both show up as "Task1".
 - Subtasks toggle
-    - If false show only root-tasks, if true include sub tasks.
+    - Give it a positive number depicting how many levels of subtasks it should show.
-    - TODO: Alternatively give it a positive number depicting how many levels of subtasks it should show.
+    - If 0 show only root-tasks, if no value all sub tasks will be includeded.

 ### Legacy mode: